 Her lesson: Stand up for what you believe in without wavering.

-Even when it is hard, take a chapter from Rosa Parks’ books and stand up for what you believe in.
+Even when it is difficult, take a chapter from Rosa Parks’ books and stand up for what you believe in.
 Whether that is an issue at work, at home, or in your community, stand your ground for what you believe in.
-You will always go to bed with a clear conscience, and you might inspire actual change in the world.